August 23, 2016

 The awesome synthesis styles of Suzanne Ciani that span from ’68-’85 on this compilation are a great introduction to her work.
 The pieces range from being very clear and defined, sharp analogue gestures to the deeply vibed-out tonal droning of, for example, ‘Second Breath’.
 This is almost reminiscent of a more musical approach to what you experience in La Monte Young’s The Dream House in NYC, as the tones can flow and morph as long intersecting beat frequencies.
 Also included on this album are some really great commercial works for the likes of Atari and Discovery Magazine.
 Sort of Boards-y vibe in a way but done years before.

-Walter Carlos’ Clockwork Orange
+Wendy Carlos’ Clockwork Orange

-Not to be confused with the Clockwork Orange soundtrack Walter Carlos’ Clockwork Orange is an entirely synthetic album created on the Moog modular.
+Not to be confused with the Clockwork Orange soundtrack Wendy Carlos’ Clockwork Orange is an entirely synthetic album created on the Moog modular.
 A rarer release this includes the full 10 plus minute version of Timesteps as well as all of the classical pieces featured in the film done on the Moog modular.
 This is the record that got me into electronic music.
 After seeing A Clockwork Orange, it’s impossible to disengage the context of this music from the strange and inviting world Kubrick had created with the film.
 Slightly off and dangerous in its beauty I would say.

 (Expanding Records, 2008)